CrisCariqueo/Mindfull_Monkey-uxd/README.md

 The wireframes developed serve as an initial approximation of the structure and visual layout of the interfaces tied to the system's core functionalities.
 Navigation between screens is primarily handled through a persistent top navigation bar, present across all interface screens.

-In the early iterations, the interfaces closely ressembled existing solutions with reduced cognitive complexity.
+In the early iterations, the interfaces closely ressembled existing solutions while reducing cognitive complexity.

 📁 **[Wireframes Workspace – Mindful Monkey (Figma)](https://www.figma.com/design/a69Z2TjfCxNCqHuz5ti6W0/Wireframe-Mindful-Monkey?node-id=91-6130&p=f&t=XJ1mGpevdQTeSuxt-0)**
 Complete set of initial low-fidelity wireframes available in the shared Figma workspace, including all early-stage interface concepts.